Browse the knowledge base

 When you hit 100%:

-• New web uploads → blocked with HTTP 402 status + a friendly modal message + a button to upgrade.
+• New web uploads → blocked with a friendly message and an upgrade button.

 What does NOT happen:

 • No overage billing.
-We don't charge per extra document automatically.
+We don't charge per extra document.
 You cannot accidentally run up a bill.

 • No retroactive deletion.
 Documents already in your account stay accessible and searchable.